fare/bastiat.org/README.md

 	make

-Then point your browser to the index file and browse, like:
+Repetitive output will follow that lasts a couple of minutes; be patient it's not an error!
+Then point your browser to the index file and browse:

-    chrome file://$PWD/fr/index.html
+	chrome file://$PWD/index.html

 or:

 	firefox file://$PWD/en/index.html

 Adding a new file